nkoturovic/pandoc-blog/src/post/start-rust-journey.md

 I couldn't pinpoint the exact time when that first rust encounter was, probably because it didn't leave a strong impression.
 But I do roughly remember the first time I took a deeper look and realized that Rust was exciting.
 It was Spring 2020, during the Covid 19 lockdown.
 Since then I've been keeping an eye on the Rust community.

-Initially, I was amazed with code generation capabilities, but later on I started to appreciate things like linear types, borrow checker and friendly Rust ecosystem.
+Initially, I was amazed with code generation capabilities, but later on I started to appreciate things like linear types, borrow checker and user friendly Rust ecosystem.

+Serialization/Deserialization in Rust

 ```rust
 use serde::{Deserialize, Serialize};